GarethFromWales/NerfedButtons4Wow/docs/index.md

 NBs are written as macros.
 Unlike the Warhammer Online version of NB, there is no graphical user interface, everything must be done via macros (for now at least).

 The simplest NB would be one that simply attempts to cast a sequence of spells if they are off cooldown.
 NB performs basic checks like cooldown, range and positioning (think rogue's Backstab) automatically for you, so you don't need to specify such checks in your NBs.
-Here is a simple exmaple of such a sequence:
+Here is a simple example of such a sequence:

 ```
 /run if nil then CastSpellByName("Flame Shock") end